Relationships in Thailand part 10

 Is it really Thai culture?

-Suggestions what to establish right in the beginning of the relationship
+Suggestions what to establish right upfront in the relationship

-- you agree to a relationship with her and only her
+- You agree to a relationship with only her, not with the entire family

 Establish clarity right from the beginning